visualzoran/vz-file-templates/README.md

   * "targetName" - name of the target file, you can use variables to make it dynamic
   * "replaceParameters" - if it is "true" then variables will be also replaced inside file content
   * "open" - if it is true or not specified, then file created from the template will be opened in vs code
+* "isProject" - false for showing template in "new project item" selection, true for showing it in "new project" selection
+* "command" - external command to be run after files are created
+* "commandParameters" - array of string parameters passed to command, it can contain template variables

 ### Template variables